 2. HUMAN PERCEPTION OF VISIBILITY AGAINST THE PHOTOGRAPHY AND SIMPLE IMAGE PROCESSING TECHNIQUES

-Human perceptions of the horizontal visibility we should treat like psychophysical responses of the eye-brain system to incoming radiation (Malm, 2016).
+Human perceptions of horizontal visibility should treat like psychophysical responses of the eye-brain system to incoming radiation (Malm, 2016).
 This factor determines the skill of the observer at resolving the object against its background.
 This is referred to as the minimum contrast between the object and the sky (AlecBennett, 2016).
 It was concluded that the eye-brain system to some degree compensated for the effects of haze on the color change of the landscape feature as the haze level increased or decreased (Malm, 2016).
-The human eye operates much like a photographic camera, because it has a lens to focus an image on a very sensitive detector called the retina (Malm et all.
+The human eye operates much like a photographic camera because it has a lens to focus an image on a very sensitive detector called the retina (Malm et all.
 1999).
 The eye is able to detect relative differences in brightness, thus the eye measures contrast between adjacent objects or between an object and its background.
-As you know from the previous section the contrast of an object is simply the percent difference between object luminance and its background (Malm et all, 1999).
+As you know from the previous section the contrast of an object is simply the percent difference between an object’s luminance and its background (Malm et all, 1999).
 Visibility estimates can also be made during the night by observing the maximum distance that light of known intensity can be identified.
 The human eye can easily identify closer targets in full moonlight.
 In this case, the relationship between illumination and light scattering within the haze or air molecules will be the same.
-Moonlight is too faint to distinguish extremely far objects, which usually during the day, even under the best atmospheric clarity looks like faint outlines with small contrast between them and illuminated sky beyond.
-For these very distant objects with a visual range close to their distance from the observer important is the assumption to be black in order to enhancement their outlines.
+Moonlight is too faint to distinguish extremely far objects, which usually during the day, even under the best atmospheric clarity looks like faint outlines with small contrast between them and the illuminated sky beyond.
+For these very distant objects with a visual range close to their distance from the observer important is the assumption to be black in order to enhance their outlines.
 It will give the best possible contrast with the horizon.
 As we know, the contrast critical value for the human eye is 0.02 of the scattering coefficient.
 To move this critical value down we definitely need a digital photo enhancement (Pic.
 8).